-Connections of transverse bulkhead with sloped plate of upper stool Critical areas Design standard L Critical area Side plate of upper stool Diaphragm/ web ring Critical locations Side plate of upper stool Critical locations Gusset Stool bottom plate Partial or full penetration weld Fillet weld Critical location Connections of corrug gated transverse bulkhead to the topside tank sloping ol.
-Detail design standard plates.
-Gusset plates are to be way of heavy ballast heavy ballast fin way of heavy ballas stiffener is to be provibulkhead corrugation st hold, a deep transverse web or well-stiffened backing ided in the topside tank in line with the face plate of the s to ensure that the loads are effectively dissipated. have a thickness and material properties not less than those Building tolerances side plates as well as ween the face plates of corrugated bulkheads with the stool the watertight bulkheads and deep transverse web (or well- fener) in the topside tanks according to IACS .
-47. Welding requirement bottom plates a Fillet welding h upper stool bot Fillet welding h upper stool bot enetration welding is to be applied between upper stool and corrugation. aving minimum weld factor of 0.44 is to be applied between tom plates and upper stool side plating. aving minimum weld factor of 0.44 is to be applied between tom plates and diaphragms/web rings. of welding is as far away as practicable from the critical [CORR1 to 01 JAN 2015]
+Connections of transverse bulkhead with sloped plate of upper stool Critical areas Design standard L Critical lo ral area cations Side plate of upper stool Diaphragm/ web ring Side plate of upper stool Critical locations Gusset plate Stool bottom plate Partial or full penetration weld Fillet weld Critical location Connections of corrug gated transverse bulkhead to the topside tank sloping ol.
+Detail design standard The use of scallops is plates.
+Gusset plates are to be way of heavy ballast he in way of heavy ballas stiffener is to be provered bulkhead corrugation. to be avoided on diaphragms/web at upper stool bottom be fitted between the face plates of corrugated bulkheads in hold.
+St hold, a deep transverse web or well-stiffened backing ided in the topside tank in line with the face plate of the s to ensure that the loads are effectively dissipated.
+Nave a thickness and material properties not less than those Building tolerances side plates as well as ween the face plates of corrugated bulkheads with the stool the watertight bulkheads and deep transverse web (or well- fener) in the topside tanks according to IACS .
+47. Welding requirement bottom plates Fillet welding h upper stool bot Fillet welding h upper stool bot enetration welding is to be applied between upper stool and corrugation. aving minimum weld factor of 0.44 is to be applied between ttom plates and upper stool side plating. aving minimum weld factor of 0.44 is to be applied between ttom plates and diaphragms/web rings. of welding is as far away as practicable from the critical